For applicants to medical programs

 Eligibility for atypical degrees:

-- Require degrees to contain 50% credits completed at granting institution (can include colleges which are authorized in their jurisdiction to grant bachelor’s degrees).
+Degrees that combine credits from multiple institutions, degrees where some credits come from pre-university studies: Half (50%) of the credits for the degree must be completed at granting institution.
+This can include colleges which are authorized in their jurisdiction to grant bachelor’s degrees.
 This is the standard “residency requirement”* for an institution to grant a degree at most Canadian universities, including McGill.
-It may affect Thompson Rivers Open Learning or Athabasca University generalist degrees, which are more flexible.
+This requirement may affect some Thompson Rivers Open Learning or Athabasca University generalist degrees, which are more flexible.

 Second/Alternate Bachelor's degree